microsoft/WhatTheHack/057-AzureRouteServer/Student/Resources/HubAndSpokeReadme.md

 Please note that the script uses the *jq* module.
-The Azure CLI has that module installed, however if customers decide to use a linux box or WSL, they have to install it since this is a tool to parse the Jason output from the VPN status.
+The Azure Cloud Shell has that module installed, however if customers decide to use a linux box or WSL, they have to install it since this is a tool to parse the Jason output from the VPN status.
 - sudo apt-get install jq

 The script you will be running will create the following